danyim/yimd/README.md

 ## Installation

+1. Use Node v7.10.1 `nvm install 7.10.1`
-1. Run `npm install && bower install` at the project root
+1. Fetch dependencies: `yarn install && bower install`
-2. Run `make up` to download the containers and start them up
+1. Run `make up` to pull the containers and build a Dockerized Wordpress installation
-3. Navigate to `http://localhost:8000` and go through the setup process (you'll only need to do this once)
+1. Navigate to `http://localhost:8000` and go through the setup process (you'll only need to do this once)
-4. Activate the **daniely.im Theme** from Appearance > Themes
+1. Activate the **daniely.im Theme** from Appearance > Themes

 ### Development

 1. Run the container in the background `make up`
-2. Start the `/src` watch process: `yarn run watch`
+1. Start the `/src` watch process: `yarn run watch`
-3. Edit files
+1. Edit files
-4. See changes after a refresh at `http://localhost:8000`
+1. See changes after a refresh at `http://localhost:8000`

 ### Deployment